K-VIL: Keypoints-based Visual Imitation Learning: Introduction

-In this paper, we propose to exploit such task representations to teach manipulation skills to robots from video demonstrations.
+\IEEEpubidadjcol In this paper, we propose to exploit such task representations to teach manipulation skills to robots from video demonstrations.
 We additionally aim for generalizable skills, which can be reused in novel scenes (see \cref{subfig:concept_exe} for an example).
 In this context, three main challenges arise, namely, \begin{enumerate*}[label=(\roman*)] \item the detection and efficient extraction of task-relevant keypoints on objects; \item the definition of generalizable and \mbox{embodiment}-independent task representations; and \item the reproduction of the demonstrated task and its adaptation to new scenes. \end{enumerate*} To address the first two challenges, we first \emph{densely} sample a set of candidate points from the object mask provided by Mask R-CNN~\cite{he_mask_rcnn} and leverage the correspondence detection of Dense Object Net (DON)~\cite{florencemanuelli2018dense} to track their motions in the demonstration videos and obtain their 3D positions (see Section~\ref{sec:background} for a short background).
 Then, we jointly extract a set of \emph{sparse keypoints} and a set of \emph{keypoint-based geometric constraints} representing the task, as shown in \cref{subfig:concept_kvil} (see Section~\ref{sec:approach}).
 To do so, we exploit principal manifold estimation algorithms (PME)~\cite{meng_principal_2021}, which are intrinsically more data- and time-efficient than approaches based on supervised learning~\cite{gao_kpam_2021,xu_affordance_2021} and reinforcement learning (RL)~\cite{sharma_generalizing_2021,qin_keto_2020}.
 The resulting geometric constraints are expressed relative to local frames defined on target objects and are easily adjustable to pose and shape variations of the target object.
 As shown in previous works~\cite{gao_kpam_2021,sharma_learning_2020,sharma_generalizing_2021}, such object-centric task representations facilitate the transfer of manipulation skills between demonstrators and imitators.
-The decomposition of the task representation into keypoints and their constraints also enables the use of simpler control policies~\cite{jin_generalizable_2022}, such as movement primitives, for executing the given task.
+It also allows our approach to deal with demonstrations provided from different viewpoints.
+The representation of the task in the form of keypoints and their constraints also enables the use of simpler control policies~\cite{jin_generalizable_2022}, such as movement primitives, for executing the given task.
 In this paper, we exploit this property to address our third challenge.
 Namely, we encode the keypoint motions relative to the corresponding local frames as via-point movement primitives (VMPs)~\cite{zhou_learning_2019}, which are flexible in terms of temporal scaling and trajectory adaptation while maintaining the demonstrated motion styles.
 The learned keypoint motions can then be executed on a robot by leveraging our novel keypoint-based admittance controller (Section~\ref{sec:kpts_control}).
-We validate our framework by learning various real-world daily tasks from video demonstrations and reproducing them with a humanoid robot (Section~\ref{sec:eval}).
-Our experiments demonstrate that K-VIL is able to efficiently extract generalizable manipulation skills and deal with large pose and shape variations of categorical objects in cluttered scenes.
+We validate our approach by learning various real-world daily tasks from video demonstrations and reproducing them with a humanoid robot (Section~\ref{sec:eval}).
+The results show that K-VIL efficiently extracts generalizable manipulation skills, handles viewpoint mismatch, and deals with large pose and shape variations of categorical objects in cluttered scenes.